 What Are the Key Manager Roles to Master?

-For almost three decades we have asked employees to describe their best and worst bosses to help determine what sets a great manager apart from the pack.
+For almost three decades we have asked employees to describe their best and worst bosses to help determine what sets a great manager apart from the pack and the associated key Manager Roles to Master.
 Based upon the data, we believe that the most effective managers excel at the hundreds of daily interactions and decisions that get the best out of their people in a way that makes sense to both the company and the people.

 The best managers uncover what is truly unique about each person on their team and then do a masterful job across varied situations of balancing the sometimes-conflicting needs of customers, employees, leaders, shareholders, partners, and regulators.
 In short, the best managers create the right environment — the strategy and the culture — to set their team up for success.

 Today’s best managers create an environment that encourages their employees to develop their own strengths, contribute effectively to the common goal, and work with team mates so that the whole is greater than its parts.
 They know the manager roles to master.

 The best managers enable their direct reports to perform at the peak of their abilities in order to achieve or exceed the goals of the team.
 How?
 By operating in the following manager roles to master taken from our new manager training workshop:

 Strategic clarity accounts for 31% of the difference between high and low performing managers.
 You will know your managers are headed in the right direction strategically when the team’s plan for success is: